 Anton Bitel was born in Australia, and has lived in the UK since 1989.
 Proud father of twins, occasional Classicist and full-time caffeine junkie, he compensates for a general sense of disgruntlement by moping about in darkened screening rooms watching other people’s joys and sorrows.
 He seeks elusive vicarious thrills from all genres and non-genres, but tends to prefer anything extreme, odd, miserable or tawdry.

 He is at home with horror, ‘arthouse’, the avant garde and Asian cinema.
-A regular freelancer for Sight & Sound, Little White Lies, VODzilla.co, SciFiNow and EyeforFilm, he also guests on BBC World Service’s The Arts Hour, and is a programmer for the London Korean Film Festival.
+A regular freelancer for Sight & Sound, Little White Lies, VODzilla.co, SciFiNow, Scene360, EyeforFilm, Rue Morgue and Dirty Movies, he also guests on BBC World Service’s The Arts Hour, podcasts for Truth & Movies, and is a programmer for the London Korean Film Festival.
 He joined the Online Film Critics Society in 2007 and the London Film Critics’ Circle in 2009.

-Anton has contributed writing to the books Directory of World Cinema: Britain 2 (Intellect), World Film Locations: Sydney (Intellect), Cattet & Forzani (Queensland Film Festival) and 30-Second Cinema (Ivy Press ).
-He has essays in the home release booklets for Arrow’s Koyaanisqatsi, Donnie Darko, Audition, The Villainess, Blade of the Immortal, Dave Made A Maze, Climax, Eureka!’s Journey to the Shore and Second Sight’s World On A Wire.
-He has served on juries for the inaugural Soho Horror Film Festival 2018, and for Fantasporto 2019.
+Anton has contributed writing to the books Directory of World Cinema: Britain 2 (Intellect), World Film Locations: Sydney (Intellect), Cattet & Forzani (Queensland Film Festival), 30-Second Cinema (Ivy Press ) and Strickland (Queensland Fim Festival).
+He has essays in the home release booklets for Arrow’s Koyaanisqatsi, Donnie Darko, Audition, We Are The Flesh, The Villainess, Blade of the Immortal, Dave Made A Maze, Climax, Mega Time Squad, Akio Jissôji: The Buddhist Trilogy, One Missed Call Trilogy, I See You, Jesus Shows You The Way To The Highway (on Crumbs), Bloodhound, Threshold, The Last Matinee, Two Witches, Incredible But True and The Beta Test; Eureka!’s Journey to the Shore and Werewolf; Second Sight’s World On A Wire, The Strangers, Paranormal Activity, The Witch and Monster; and Yellow Veil Pictures’ They Look Like People, Foxhole and The Saragossa Manuscript.